borrokk/IE_Project-Canephora/README.md

-# IE Project CANEPHORA - The data science of Music
+# CANEPHORA - The data science of Music
 # Part 1
 The (Data) Science of Kpop: Understanding BTS through Data and A.I.